google/clif/clif/python/primer.md

 from "path/to/the/header/file.h":
 ```

-NOTE: The general rule in Clif is to enclose file names and paths in double
+NOTE: The general rule in CLIF is to enclose file names and paths in double
 quotes `"`.

 ### Constructs Declared in Namespaces

 If the C++ construct that we want wrapped into Python is defined in a namespace,
 then we should declare the namespace using the `namespace` directive.
 The above
-Clif example does exactly that with:
+CLIF example does exactly that with:

 ```
 namespace `clif_example::wrappod`: